 Skip to content

-Wanting to deploy large models locally to save money and protect data privacy is a great idea!
+It's a great idea to deploy large language models locally to save money and protect data privacy!

-But diving into the model world, various parameter sizes can be confusing: 7B, 14B, 32B, 70B...
-Even for the same model, there are so many parameters, which one should you choose?
+However, diving into the world of models can be confusing with various parameters and models like 7B, 14B, 32B, 70B...
+The same model even has so many parameters.
+Which one should you choose?

-Don't panic!
-This article will help you sort out your thoughts.
-It will tell you in the simplest way how to choose hardware for local deployment of large models!
+Don't worry!
+This article will help you clarify your thoughts and tell you in the simplest way how to choose hardware for deploying large language models locally!
 I guarantee you won't be confused after reading it!

 There is a Hardware Configuration and Model Size Reference Table at the bottom of this article.

-Understanding Large Model Parameters: What do 7B, 14B, 32B Represent?
+Understanding Large Language Model Parameters: What do 7B, 14B, and 32B Represent?

-• The Meaning of Parameters: The numbers 7B, 14B, 32B represent the number of parameters in a large language model (LLM), where "B" is an abbreviation for Billion.
-Parameters can be thought of as the "weights" that the model learns during training, and they store the model's understanding of language, knowledge, and patterns.
+• The meaning of parameters: The numbers 7B, 14B, 32B represent the number of parameters in a large language model (LLM), where "B" stands for Billion.
+Parameters can be thought of as the "weights" learned by the model during training, which store the model's understanding of language, knowledge, and patterns.

-• Number of Parameters and Model Capability: Generally speaking, the more parameters a model has, the more complex it is, and in theory, it can learn and store richer information, thereby capturing more complex language patterns, and performing more powerfully in understanding and generating text.
+• Number of parameters and model capabilities: Generally speaking, the more parameters a model has, the more complex it is, and theoretically it can learn and store richer information, thereby capturing more complex language patterns and performing more powerfully in understanding and generating text.

-• Resource Consumption and Model Size: Models with more parameters also mean that they require more computing resources (GPU computing power), larger memory (VRAM and system RAM), and more data to train and run.
+• Resource consumption and model size: Models with more parameters also require more computing resources (GPU power), larger memory (VRAM and system RAM), and more data for training and running.

-• Large Models (such as 32B, 65B or larger): Capable of handling more complex tasks, generating more coherent and nuanced text, and may perform better in knowledge Q&A, creative writing, etc. However, they have high hardware requirements and run relatively slowly.
+• Large models (such as 32B, 65B or even larger): Capable of handling more complex tasks, generating more coherent and more nuanced text, and may perform better in knowledge Q&A, creative writing, etc. However, they have high hardware requirements and run relatively slowly.

-• Small Models (such as 7B, 13B): Consume fewer resources, run faster, and are more suitable for running on devices with limited resources, or in application scenarios that are sensitive to latency.
-Small models can also perform well on some simple tasks.
+• Small models (such as 7B, 13B): Consume fewer resources, run faster, and are more suitable for running on resource-constrained devices or in latency-sensitive application scenarios.
+Small models can also perform well in some simple tasks.

-• The Trade-off of Choice: Choosing a model size requires a trade-off between the model's capabilities and hardware resources.
-More parameters are not necessarily "better".
-The most suitable model needs to be selected according to the actual application scenario and hardware conditions.
+• The choice trade-off: Choosing the size of the model requires a trade-off between the capabilities of the model and hardware resources.
+More parameters are not necessarily "better"; the most suitable model needs to be selected based on the actual application scenario and hardware conditions.

 What Kind of Hardware Do I Need to Run a Local Model?

 • Importance of VRAM: When running a large model, the model's parameters and intermediate calculation results need to be loaded into the video memory.
-Therefore, the size of the video memory is the most critical hardware indicator for running local large models.
-Insufficient video memory will cause the model to fail to load, or only very small models can be used, or even severely reduce the running speed.
+Therefore, the size of the video memory is the most critical hardware indicator for running a local large model.
+Insufficient video memory will cause the model to fail to load, or only allow the use of very small models, and may even seriously reduce the running speed.

-• The Bigger the Better: Ideally, it is best to have a GPU with as much video memory as possible, so that you can run models with larger parameters and get better performance.
+• The Bigger, the Better: Ideally, having a GPU with as much VRAM as possible is best, so you can run larger parameter models and get better performance.

 • Second Most Important: System Memory (RAM)

-• The Role of RAM: System memory RAM is used to load the operating system, run programs, and serve as a supplement to video memory.
-When the video memory is insufficient, the system RAM can be used as "overflow" space, but the speed will be much slower (because RAM is much slower than VRAM), and the model running efficiency will be significantly reduced.
+• The role of RAM: System memory RAM is used to load the operating system, run programs, and supplement video memory.
+When video memory is insufficient, system RAM can be used as "overflow" space, but it will be much slower (because RAM is much slower than VRAM) and will significantly reduce model operating efficiency.

-• Sufficient RAM is also Important: It is recommended to have at least 16GB or even 32GB or more of system RAM, especially when your GPU video memory is limited, larger RAM can help alleviate video memory pressure.
+• Enough RAM is also important: It is recommended to have at least 16GB or even 32GB or more of system RAM, especially when your GPU video memory is limited.
+More RAM can help alleviate video memory pressure.

 • Processor (CPU)

-• The Role of the CPU: The CPU is mainly responsible for data preprocessing, model loading, and some model calculation tasks (especially in the case of CPU offloading).
-A CPU with better performance can improve the model loading speed and assist the GPU in calculations to a certain extent.
+• The role of the CPU: The CPU is mainly responsible for data pre-processing, model loading, and some model calculation tasks (especially in the case of CPU offloading).
+A CPU with good performance can improve the model loading speed and assist the GPU in calculations to a certain extent.

-• NPU (Neural Network Processor): Some laptops are equipped with an NPU (Neural Processing Unit), which is a dedicated hardware for accelerating AI calculations.
-The NPU can accelerate specific types of AI operations, including the inference process of some large models, thereby improving efficiency and reducing power consumption.
-If your laptop has an NPU, it will be a plus, but the GPU is still the core of running local large models.
-The support and effect of the NPU depend on the specific model and software.
+• NPU (Neural Network Processing Unit): Some laptops are equipped with an NPU (Neural Processing Unit), which is a dedicated hardware for accelerating AI calculations.
+NPU can accelerate specific types of AI operations, including the reasoning process of some large models, thereby improving efficiency and reducing power consumption.
+If your laptop has an NPU, that would be a plus, but the GPU is still the core of running a local large model.
+The support and effect of NPU depend on the specific model and software.

-• The Role of Storage: You need enough hard disk space to store model files.
-The files of large models are usually very large.
-For example, a quantized 7B model may require 4-5GB of space, and larger models require tens or even hundreds of GB of space.
+• The role of storage: You need enough hard drive space to store model files.
+Large model files are usually very large.
+For example, a quantized 7B model may also require 4-5GB of space, and larger models require tens or even hundreds of GB of space.

 Hardware Priority